mohabazzi/AptianShark/README.md

 <!-- README.md is generated from README.Rmd. -->

-# Early gigantic lamniform marks onset of mega-body size in modern shark evolution
+# Early gigantic lamniform marks the onset of large-body size in modern shark evolution

 <!-- badges: start -->
 <!-- badges: end -->

-This GitHub repository contains the code used to analyse all datasets presented in **Early gigantic lamniform marks onset of mega-body size in modern shark evolution**
+This GitHub repository contains the code used to analyse all datasets presented in **Early gigantic lamniform marks the onset of large-body size in modern shark evolution**

 by Mohamad Bazzi, Mikael Siversson, Sabine Wintner, Michael Newbrey, Jonathan L. Payne, Nicolás E. Campione, Aubrey J. Roberts, Lisa J. Natanson, Stephen Hall, and Benjamin P. Kear